15 Everyday Habits That Can Mess with Your Vaginal Health

 Your thong obsession

-We all have our panty preference and if a thong is yours, you may be putting your vagina at risk.
+We all have our panty preference but if a thong is yours, you may be putting your vaginal health at risk.
 “Not everyone who wears a thong regularly will develop infections or irritation, but in people prone to that I tell them to stay away,” says Dr. Goje.
 The shape of a thong means it tends to cover the front of your groin area and then tapers toward the back; since the vaginal opening is actually closer to your anus, this means it doesn’t get full coverage, she says, leaving an open door for bacteria to settle right in.
-This is how to wear a thong the healthy way.

 If you have chronic vagina infections like bacterial vaginosis (BV), your cigarette habit could be to blame.
 Doctors have been unsure of the exact link between smoking and increased BV risk, but a small study in the journal BMC Infectious Diseases found that female smokers had a greater imbalance of their vagina’s natural flora than non-smokers, which can lead to recurrent BV.